awainverse/asl-nam-2026/content/_index.md

 {{< /columns >}}

+---

 ### Links
 - The Association for Symbolic Logic: [aslonline.org](https://aslonline.org)
 - ASL Code of Conduct: [aslonline.org/meet/aslcodeofconduct/](https://aslonline.org/meet/aslcodeofconduct/)

 ### International Congress of Mathematicians
-This conference will be followed by the [International Congress of Mathematicians](https://www.icm2026.org/), also taking place in Philadelphia, July 23-30.
+This conference is a satellite meeting of the [International Congress of Mathematicians](https://www.icm2026.org/), also taking place in Philadelphia, July 23-30, 2026.

 ### The conference is funded with the support of the following organizations:
 TBA